Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Flaming Carrot Comics Collected Limited Edition Hardcover #1: Dec 2008, limited to 850 signed copies and 200 signed and sketched copies.
 Has a Dave Sim introductioned entitled "Bob Burden The Man Who Proved The Earth is Flat".
 Published by Dark Horse Comics.

-• Following Cerebus: Published semi-quarterly by Win-Mill Productions.
+• Following Cerebus: 12 issuees, color covers and B&W interiors.
+Published semi-quarterly by Win-Mill Productions.
 An excellent comic sized publication on Cerebus, Gerhard, Dave and anything Dave thinks is interesting (and he does relate it to Cerebus, like the Neal Adams article & interview he did for FC #9).
-Go to Win-Mill Productions page on subscription information for more info and how to order it.

 • Front Row Centre: A cable tv digest, the Kitchener version had reprints of Dave's newspaper comic strip "The Beavers".
 Various issues had reprints, the issue I know of are November/December 1979 and January/February 1980.